-Home » Divorce and Family law Blog » When Is Divorce Mediation Not Recommended?
-9 Scenarios to know
+Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

-Rebeca and John enter divorce mediation with an aim to reach a quality agreement.
+Rebeca and John– not their real names – enter divorce mediation with an aim to reach a quality agreement.
 But soon in the 3rd session of mediation Rebecca finds that his spouse is lying and manipulating.

-Rebeca felt that as if mediation was about his interests.
-Several times communication breakdowns, verbal arguments and coercive behavior of him made her feel low before the mediator and she had to go to trial.
+She feels that as if mediation is about his spouse’s interests.
+Communication breakdowns, verbal arguments and coercive behavior of his manipulating husband make her feel low before the mediator and she finally decides to go to trial.

-Mediation is highly not recommended in California if you think your case resembles Rebeca.
+If your case is like Rebecca, stop here.
 In other words, if you think that your soon to be ex-spouse is a narcissist, involved in other legal battles, mediator is incompetent or your case has a history of domestic violence withdraw from mediation and consider other dispute resolution options.

 In this guide, California based expert Mediator Dina Haddad throws light on some scenarios, which might not be best for divorce mediation.
 She also shares her insight on some other divorce options if you’re not going for mediation.

 Talk to Dina Haddad and get a free case evaluation if mediation is fit to your case.
-Book a free consultation today.
+Book a FREE Divorce Mediation Consultation today.

 Divorce mediation can be a fantastic way to create grounds for an amicable divorce.
 However, it is still vital to recognize when you are in a situation where mediation might not be the best route.

-Take these scenarios as an example to help you determine if other options would be more appropriate.
+Take these scenarios as an example to help you determine if mediation is right for your case or other options would be more relevant to your needs and case.

 When one party is often in control and the other is being controlled it can quickly turn toxic in mediation since your partner (if you are on the receiving end of the imbalance) is used to calling the shots.